-(a) Drinking fountains shall be of sanitary angle jet design, kept clean clean, and in good repair. properly regulated.

-All multi-use utensils used for service of water in patients' rooms, including glasses, pitchers, and drinking tubes, shall be cleaned and sanitized before being used by any other individuals.
-Disposable water pitchers shall be marked with the patient's name, used only by that patient and shall be disposed of and replaced when visibly soiled.

-(b) Multi-use utensils for service of water and ice shall be kept clean and in good repair and shall be sanitized before being provided to a resident for use.
-Disposable, single service utensils shall be used by only one person.

-(c) Ice shall be handled, transported, stored, and dispensed in such a manner as to be protected against contamination.

-physical, chemical, and biological contamination and shall be kept clean.
-Ice machines, buckets, other containers, and scoops shall be eleaned on a regular schedule such that they are kept clean and free of scum, rust, mold or other contamination.
-Ice machines, buckets, other containers and scoops shall be maintained in good repair. repair and shall be protected from the elements, splash, drip, dust, vermin, other contamination, and from use by unauthorized personnel.
+- (a) Drinking fountains shall be of sanitary angle jet design, kept clean elean, and in good repair. properly regulated.
+All multi use utensils used for service of water in patients' rooms, including glasses, pitchers, and drinking tubes, shall be cleaned and sanitized before being used by any other individuals.
+Disposable water pitchers shall be marked with the patient's name, used only by that patient and shall be disposed of and replaced when visibly soiled. - (b) Multi-use utensils for service of water and ice shall be kept clean and in good repair and shall be sanitized before being provided to a resident for use.
+Disposable, single service utensils shall be used by only one person. - (c) Ice shall be handled, transported, stored, and dispensed in such a manner as to be protected against contamination. physical, chemical, and biological contamination and shall be kept clean.
+Ice machines, buckets, other contamination.
+Ice machines, buckets, other contamination.
+Ice machines, buckets, other contamination.
+Ice machines, buckets, other contaminers and scoops shall be maintained in good repair. repair and shall be protected from the elements, splash, drip, dust, vermin, other contamination, and from use by unauthorized personnel.
 Ice machines and storage chests which are accessible to patients residents, guests, or the public shall provide ice through automatic ice dispensing equipment which prevents the contamination of stored ice. and shall not permit ice to be accessed using a scoop or bucket.